99designs/gqlgen/docs/content/getting-started.md

 ## Finishing touches

-At the top of our `resolvers.go` add the following line:
+At the top of our `resolver.go` add the following line:

 ```go
 //go:generate go run scripts/gqlgen.go -v